 In connection with the Offering, on March 30, 2017, the Company entered into a Securities Purchase Agreement (the "Securities Purchase Agreement") and a Registration Rights Agreement (the "Registration Rights Agreement") with four purchasers (the "Purchasers").
 Pursuant to the Securities Purchase Agreement, the Purchasers purchased an aggregate of \$2,027,760 of Common Stock and Purchaser Warrants (the "SPA Securities") at a price of \$1.40 per share of Common Stock and Purchaser Warrants to purchase up to fifty percent of the Common Stock sold in the Offering.
 The Purchaser Warrants have a strike price of \$1.96, and are exercisable from September 30, 2017 through March 30, 2022.
 The Securities Purchase Agreement contains customary representations, warranties, agreements and conditions to completing future sale transactions, indemnification rights and obligations of the parties.
-Additionally, the Purchasers may participate in a subsequent offering of the Company's securities in an aggregate amount of up to 35% of the subsequent offering.
+Additionally, the Purchasers may participate in a subsequent offering.